Transition to a Hydrogen Energy-Based Society

 Having set the goal of swiftly building a hydrogen energy-based society-one based on the widespread use of fuel cell vehicles (FCVs) Iwatani is moving forward to develop hydrogen refueling stations across Japan.

 These stations will serve as essential components of a supply infrastructure that supports the wider use of hydrogen.
-(As of June 30, 2024, we operated 50 stations in Japan and eight in the United States.)
+(As of September, 2025, we operated 52 stations in Japan and ten in the United States.)

 We opened new hydrogen refueling stations in Ashigara (in September 2023) and Heiwajima (in April 2024), locations where demand for refueling commercial FCVs is high.
 We will continue to proactively roll out refueling stations for commercial FCVs in locations where demand for refueling is expected to grow.